FeTS-AI/Challenge/Task_1/README.md

 ### Use in Ranking

-For 2022, this metric will be weighted the same as Dice and Hausdorff from each region of interest **together**.
-Basically, this year, this metric will be **weighted more** for ranking.
+For ranking of multidimensional outcomes (or metrics), for each team, we will compute the summation of their ranks across the average of the **7** metrics (Dice and Hausdorff from 3 regions of interest and time to convergence) described as a univariate overall summary measure.
+This measure will decide the overall ranking for each specific team.
+Notably, since all teams are ranked per patient, whereas the communication cost is only accounted once for the complete training phase, the communication cost **will be weighted** according to the number of testing subjects in order to give it **equal importance** to the quality of the tumor segmentations.

 ## Data Partitioning and Sharding
 The FeTS 2022 data release consists of a training set and two CSV files - each providing information for how to partition the training data into non-IID institutional subsets.
 The release will contain subfolders for single patient records whose names have the format `FeTS2022_###`, and two CSV files: